BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/03 - Planning, Installation and Configuration.md

  - Install the cluster configuration tool mssqlctl on the administration machine

- - Deploy the SQL Server big data cluster on the Kubernetes cluster
+ - Deploy the SQL Server Big Data Cluster on the Kubernetes cluster

 In the sections that follow, you'll cover the general process for each of these deployments.
 The official documentation referenced above have the specific steps for each deployment, and the Activity section of this Module has the steps for deploying the BDC on AKS for the classroom enviornment.